marcglasberg/async_redux/README.md

 If you need help with this problem, an option is using the built-in classes `WaitAction` and `Wait`.

-For this to work your store state must have a `Wait` field named `wait`, and then the state's `copy` method must also copy this field as a named parameter.
+For this to work, your store state must have a `Wait` field named `wait`, and then the state's `copy` method must also copy this field as a named parameter.
 For example: